Why is Singapore Math so popular in other countries?

-Before this method was introduced here in Singapore, primary schools used mathematic textbooks from other countries.
+Before the introduction of this method in Singapore, primary schools used math textbooks from other countries.
 In 1981, the Curriculum Planning and Development Division (then Curriculum Development Institute of Singapore) began plans on the new curriculum.

-In 1982 the series of textbooks named ‘Primary Mathematics’ were distributed to schools nationwide.
+In 1982 the series of textbooks named “Primary Mathematics” was distributed to schools nationwide.
 These textbooks were revised once in 1992, with more emphasis put on problem solving.